opendp/harvard-it-summit-2025/index.md

 ![](images/stack.drawio.svg)

+- Solid implementations of algorithms; component architecture that ensures correctness... but it does have a learning curve.
 - OpenDP is designed to support multiple languages, but Python is the most well developed.
 - Language bindings are generated code, so adding another language should be a one-time cost.
 - But that doesn't include the higher level interface than handles the idioms of different languages.
+- It is being used in the real-world!

 ## What else can we do with DP?